 • Overuse Injuries

-Our chiropractors that are certified to practice dry needling include Dr. Will Cornett, Dr. Jessica Kowalski, Dr. Jason Placeway, and Dr. Paul Bowen.
+Our chiropractors that are certified to practice dry needling include Dr. Will Cornett, Dr. Jessica Kowalski, and Dr. Jason Placeway.

 Our physical therapists that are certified to practice dry needling include Dr. Dave Stajbach, Dr. Ellen Franke, and Dr. Katie Nemann.